-As with most things here at Caldwell our winemaking is a little different than most.
-First off, everything we make (other than our Smuggler Pinot Noir) is crafted from fruit grown in our own vineyard which means everything we make is 100% estate.
-Every wine, white and red alike - is fermented and aged in 100% French oak barrels, and we’re the first winery in the U.S., that we know of, who’s got their own on-site barrel cooperage and full-time Master Cooper (one of only 30 in the entire world).
+As with most things here at Caldwell, our winemaking is a little different than most.
+First off, everything we make (other than our Smuggler Pinot Noir) is crafted from fruit grown in our own vineyard – they’re true estate wines.
+Every one, white and red alike, is fermented and aged in 100% French oak barrels.
+And if we’re not mistaken, we’re the first winery in the U.S. with our own in-house barrel cooperage and full-time Master Cooper (one of only 30 in the entire world).

-Because the old adage “great wine is made in the vineyard” really is true, we have our own full-time vineyard crew which means we can control every step of what happens in the vineyard -- from pruning to picking -- exactly when and how we want.
+Because the old adage “great wine is made in the vineyard” really is true, we have our own full-time vineyard crew – which means we can control every step of what happens in the vineyard, from pruning to picking, exactly when and how we want.
 We always do a pre-dawn harvest and bring the fruit straight into the cave for processing.
 We hand sort everything to remove any imperfect berries and MOG (material other than grapes) and put the whole berries straight into oak barrels for fermentation.
-We add dry ice on top of the grapes to create a CO2 barrier to prevent oxidation.
+We add dry ice on top of the grapes to create a CO₂ barrier to prevent oxidation.
 We whole-cluster barrel ferment for an average of 30 days.
 Finally we press the wine, and place the juice back in barrel for oak aging until we blend and bottle it.
-We have an on-site lab for doing analysis during every step of the process and we have our own bottling line.
+We have an on-site lab for doing analysis during every step of the process, and we’ve got our own bottling line, too.

 Marbue Marke, Winemaker.
 Artist.
 Individualist.

 In a world of lock- step wines, Marbue goes his own way.
 Originally from Sierra Leone, his name alone heralds something unique and out of the ordinary.
 Both he and his wines are just that.